KyleRego/anki_books/README.md

 ## README

-Anki Books is a note-taking and flashcards app developing towards the goal of syncing flashcards to the desktop app Anki.
+Anki Books is a note-taking and flashcards app that complements the desktop app Anki (unaffiliated with Anki, AnkiDroid, etc.).
 You can usually see it at [ankibooks.io](https://ankibooks.io).